 The Hook & Plow

-West-Coast native and innovative chef, Matthew Ignacio, brings his unique style to The Hook & Plow on Bend’s Westside.
+West Coast native and innovative chef, Matthew Ignacio, brings his unique style to The Hook & Plow on Bend’s Westside.
 Specializing in fresh and locally sourced seafood and meats, this elevated eatery promises a welcoming environment and outstanding service.
-Open Sunday-Wednesday 4pm-9pm and Thursday-Saturday 11:30am-9pm, Reservations are optional.
+Open Monday-Friday 11:30am-9 pm and Saturday-Sunday 11:00 am-9 pm, Reservations are optional.

 210 SW Century Drive – Suite 150